Cacsjep/mscp/docs/getting-started/installation.md

   </div>
 </div>

+!!! warning "Minimum Version"
+    All plugins and drivers require **Milestone XProtect 2022 R3** or newer.

 !!! info "Windows SmartScreen"
     The installer is not code-signed, so Windows SmartScreen may show a **"Windows protected your PC"** dialog when you run it.
 This is normal for unsigned open-source software.
 Click **More info** and then **Run anyway** to proceed with the installation.